 Nutrient content claims- Nutrient content claims are used to disclose the level of certain nutrients, calories, cholesterol, or fiber in the product, and they include terms like “free,” “lean,” “extra lean,” “high,” “low,” “good source,” “reduced,” “less,” “light,” “fewer,” and “more.”
 The definitions of each of these terms are highly specific.
-Nutrient content claims in meat and poultry product names were authorized in 2005 pursuant to an FSIS final rule and went into effect on January 1, 2008.
+Nutrient content claims are found on both FSIS and FDA regulated products.

 For more information on organic food labeling, visit the National Organic Program Reading Room.

 Qualified health claims– Qualified health claims are statements on food labels regarding a relationship between a food or food component and a disease or health-related condition (e.g., high blood pressure).
 The claims must be supported by credible scientific evidence.
 They do not have to meet a “significant scientific agreement” standard, provided they do not mislead consumers.
 These claims occasionally must be accompanied by disclaimers or other qualifying language.
 The requirements for health claims are contained in 21 C.F.R. § 101.14.
 According to FDA, FDA must review all health claims (which includes both qualified and authorized health claims) through a petition process.